Gori, Georgia: Landmarks

 Gori and its environs house several notable cultural and historical landmarks.
 Although for many foreigners Gori is principally known as the birthplace of Joseph Stalin, in Georgian historical memory the city has long been associated with its citadel, the Gori Fortress, which is built on a cliffy hill overlooking the central part of the modern city.
 On another hill stands the 18th century St. George's church of Gorijvari, a popular place of pilgrimage.
 The famous ancient rock-hewn town of Uplistsikhe and the 7th century Ateni Sioni Church are located not far from Gori.

 Stalin's association with the city is emphasized by the Joseph Stalin Museum in downtown Gori and, until recently, the Stalin monument in front of the Gori City Hall, one of the few such monuments to survive Nikita Khrushchev's de-Stalinization program.
 The monument was a source of controversy in a newly independent Georgia in the 1990s, but for several years the post-communist government acceded to the Gori citizens' request and left the statue untouched.
 It was ultimately removed on June 25, 2010.
 However, on 20 December 2012, the municipal assembly of Gori voted to reinstate the monument.

 Administrative divisions

-The city is divided into 11 administrative districts, they are:
+Gori is divided into 11 administrative districts, they are: